 Fitness and health-tracking features

-Samsung has doubled the LED sensors in the Galaxy Watch Active 2 which are used for monitoring your heart rate.
+Samsung doubled the LED sensors in the Galaxy Watch Active 2 which are used for monitoring your heart rate.
 There were four in the original Watch Active, now there are eight.
-Although the feature took a while to be approved by the Food and Drug Authority (FDA), the Galaxy Watch Active 2 will now take ECG measurements on your wrist, just like the Galaxy Watch 3 and the Apple Watch Series 6.
+Although the feature took a while to be approved by the Food and Drug Authority (FDA), the Galaxy Watch Active 2 also takes ECG measurements on your wrist, just like the Galaxy Watch 3 and the Apple Watch Series 6.